Topic focus: The print function

 and also to make the argument optional.

-They are just a name (like sep
+They are just a name (like sep) followed by the equal sign (=)

 and the value of the argument.